django-functest/django-functest/docs/common.rst

    .. method:: follow_link(css_selector=None, text=None)

-      Follows the link specified in the CSS selector or the specified text.
+      Follows the link specified in the CSS selector, or a link matching the specified link text.

       You will get an exception if no links match.